dojo/docs/quickstart/Animation.rst

 Animation in Dojo 1.5 widgets
 =============================

 Using the latest in CSS3 along with the Dojo APIs increases the performance of animation and makes it easier for designers to code the animation using CSS3.
-See 'Themes and theming <http://docs.dojocampus.org/dijit-themes for more information>'_
+See `Themes and theming <http://docs.dojocampus.org/dijit-themes>`_ for more information.